 Function

 The thymus gland is very active from before birth until puberty.
 It functions as both a lymphatic organ and an endocrine organ (an organ of the endocrine system that produces hormones).
-To understand the role the thymus gland plays in immunity, it’s helpful to first distinguish between T lymphocytes and B lymphocytes.
+To understand the thymus gland’s role in immunity, it’s helpful to first distinguish between T lymphocytes and B lymphocytes.

 T-Cells vs. B-Cells

-T-cells (also known as T lymphocytes or thymus-derived lymphocytes) mature in the thymus gland and play a central role in cell-mediated immunity, meaning the batteries themselves are active in fighting off foreign invaders such as bacteria, viruses, cancer cells, and more.
+T-cells (T lymphocytes or thymus-derived lymphocytes) mature in the thymus gland and play a central role in cell-mediated immunity, meaning the batteries actively fight off foreign invaders such as bacteria, COVID-19 viruses, cancer cells, and more.

 In contrast, B lymphocytes are part of the humoral immune system and produce antibodies directed at specific invaders.